eliottjohnson/Obsidian-Vault/Short term.md

 - [ ] Wednesday 28 MD with ions
 - [ ] Prepare the excel sheet I had to convert to ions
+- [ ] Quad scan for initial parameters with ions

 ## [[Emittance blow-up]]